bpkleer/portuguese-conjugation/README.md

-# portuguese conjugation
+# Training portuguese conjugation

-Conjugation Trainer for local iOS App
+This is code for a local iOS app which can be used to train portuguese conjugation.